 Companies like Checkpointdirect.co.uk can help protect your startup from malware.

 Use Secure Passwords

-One of the most common security breach tactics is to target the factory-set passwords on hardware devices such as scanners, routers and printers.
+One of the most common security breach tactics is to target the factory-set passwords on hardware devices such as scanners, routers, and printers.
 Therefore, you should ensure that all devices and applications within your company are secured with unique, strong passwords.

 In the past businesses were advised to regularly force users to change their passwords, but this security guideline has since been retracted.
-Constant changing of passwords was seen as increasing vulnerability because new passwords could have been used elsewhere.
+Constant changing of passwords was seen as an increasing vulnerability because new passwords could have been used elsewhere.